2022 Orchid Awards

-3. UI professor Carlos Schwantes as a teacher of regional history and author of several books on Idaho and Pacific Northwest history, steam-era transportation, and life on the "wage-earner frontier."
+3. University of Idaho professor Carlos Schwantes as a teacher of regional history and author of several books on Idaho and Pacific Northwest history, steam-era transportation, and life on the "wage-earner frontier."

-4. Four Moscow couples for remodeling projects that show respect for the historic characters of their homes and neighborhoods: John and Susila Bales at 1005 East 6th St., Mac Cantrell and Janice Boughton at 622 East B Street, Peter and Sharon Feeley at 607 East 7th Street, and Matt and Roxanne Ruck at 319 East 2nd Street.
+4. Four Moscow couples for remodeling projects that show respect for the historic characters of their homes and neighborhoods: John and Susila Bales at 1005 East Sixth Street, Mac Cantrell and Janice Boughton at 622 East B Street, Peter and Sharon Feeley at 607 East Seventh Street, and Matt and Roxanne Ruck at 319 East Second Street.

 1. Bob Greene, owner of Bookpeople of Moscow, Inc., for renovating the former Spruce Tavern building at 521 South Main in a way that retains the historic character of the small town storefront, opens the interior space into an attractive and functional retail area, and contributes to the economic vitality of the downtown area.

 2. The Judd and Beth Kenworthy Family for donating the Kenworthy theater building to the nonprofit Moscow Community Theatre, Inc. The Kenworthy theater has been a feature of Moscow's social and cultural life since 1926, and MCT is interested in preserving and restoring the building's architectural features while providing a downtown venue for plays, films, concerts, and other events.